UALR gets $3M in Windgate Foundation grants to support art, education

 The grant for UALR's permanent art collection will be divided into two $500,000 segments to acquire art from living artists.

-Brad Cushman, director of the UA Little Rock Gallery Program, notes that the Windgate Foundation has been providing financial support for exhibition programming and acquisitions since 2011.
+Brad Cushman, director of the UALR Gallery Program, notes that the Windgate Foundation has been providing financial support for exhibition programming and acquisitions since 2011.